shalinitiwari27/KafkaBasics/README.md

 **3. Broker**

-     Broker is referred to as Kafka Server
+     Broker is referred to as Kafka Server.
+By default Kafka stores data for 2 weeks and it can be extended via admin permissions

 **4. Cluster**